3kotyx/AquaLib/README.md

 - Adding custom items (planned - not added yet)
 - Spawning Stuff into world (planned - not added yet)
 - A lot more stuff (planned - not added yet)

+## License
+Crediting not required, but I would really like if you could take a moment to link back to this github - its not required but would make my day if somebody uses code from this 😊